bcgov/moh-iam/keycloak-themes/README.md

 # Overview
-This directory consists of two theme's wich are used to style the **moh_idp** and **moh_applications** Keycloak realms.
+This directory consists of two theme's which are used to style the **moh_idp** and **moh_applications** Keycloak realms.
 For further instructions regarding creating or updating themes see the reference link.

 ## moh-app-realm
 This theme has been designed to only show a list of identity providers.

 The top level heading (Ministry of Health) is set by the Realm Display Name which can be configured in Keycloak's Admin console

 The second level heading (application name) is pulled from the Client ID

 The list of identity providers is dynamically configured by setting url query parameters.
 By default no IDP's will show in the list.
 In order to show an IDP the client application should include `idps_to_show=idp-alias` as a query parameter in the user browser redirect to Keycloak.

 ## moh-idp
 This theme serves as a login page for the moh_idp realm.

 The top level heading (Ministry of Health) is set by the Realm Display Name which can be configured in Keycloak's Admin console

 The second level heading is set in the messages.properties file in the theme

 # How to deploy